-Beginning in the 2022-2023 school year, St. John’s Lutheran School is implementing the Community Eligibility Provision (CEP) while participating in the School Breakfast and National School Lunch Programs.
+St. John’s Lutheran School participates in the Community Eligibility Provision (CEP) meal program.
 All enrolled students of St. John’s Lutheran School are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the school year.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.

 St. John's School participates in the National School Lunch program which seeks to educate families about nutrition and wellness.
 To view the current Wellness Policy please click here.